 When: Every Saturday & Sunday, 10am–5pm

-Drop by the St Kilda Esplanade for some seaside fun and summery stalls.
-Arts, crafts, giftware, homeware, and lots of food will keep you plenty busy while you work on your tan.
-Just make sure to check the weather before going.
+Venture to the St Kilda Esplanade for a seaside adventure filled with arts, crafts, giftwares and homewares.
+There’s plenty of food to keep you going while you soak up all that precious vitamin D. Just make sure to check the weather before going.

 Where: St Kilda Esplanade

-Definitely one of the more aesthetic markets, the St Kilda Twilight Market is kicking off another season of handmade goods, fresh produce and delicious street food.
-Palm trees, Luna Park, and snacks: it’s starting to look a lot like summer.
+Definitely one of the more aesthetic markets, the St Kilda Twilight Market is in full swing for another season of handmade goods, fresh produce and delicious street food.
+Palm trees, Luna Park, and snacks: what more could you ask for?

 Where: O’Donnell Gardens, St Kilda